district10/blog/_pages/quotes.md

 ### Notch

 #.
 Just pirate it.
 If you still like it when you can afford it in the future,
-    but it then.
+    buy it then.
 Also don't forget to feel bad. ;)